Clouded Yellow (Colias croceus)

 © - Eddie John

 The Clouded Yellow is a highly mobile species that occurs in Britain as a migrant from southern Europe in highly variable numbers annually.
 It breeds on vetches and clovers in open sunny situations.
 It has been recorded surviving our British winters on the south coast in recent years.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -57.3%
+Status over the last 20 years is Stable with a change of -8.3%

-Status over the last 10 years is Stable with a increase of 419%
+Status over the last 10 years is Stable with a change of 189.1%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.